xupei0610/PFPN/README.md

     bash benchmark.sh ${environment} ${setting_file} ${#_of_particles} ${random_seed} --train

-Supported environments include Roboschool environments and our implemented DeepMimic tasks.
-All setting files are provided in `settings` folder.

 For example, to reproduce the benchmark results of `DeepMimicWalk` task with DPPO and 35 particles per action dimension can run

     bash benchmark.sh DeepMimicWalk-v0 deepmimic.deepmimic_dppo_pfpn 35 1 --train

-The checkpoint file and log file will be stored at `ckpt_DeepMimicWalk-v0` and `log_DeepMimicWalk-v0` automatically.
-Use `--debug` option to show optimization information during training.

 To visualize the training result can run the above command without `--train` option, i.e.